Abdominoplasty is more commonly known as a tummy tuck.

 Silicone gel for care of incision lines

-A formal estimate will be provided at the time of your initial consultation.
+Additional fees such as hospital and anaesthetist fees will be confirmed in formal estimate provided at the time of your consultation.

 Private health insurance and medicare generally do not cover postpartum tummy tuck procedures, unless you meet particular medicare criteria relating to significant weight loss.
 Please ask our friendly team for more information about medicare criteria relating tummy tuck or abdominoplasty.
 Should you wish to check your health insurance policy - the relevant item number is item #30177.

 Ideally a minimum of at least 6 months to allow time to get back to your ideal body weight.
 Allow your body a chance to heal following the strain of pregnancy and child birth and give your skin an opportunity to recover from the sustained stretching associated with pregnancy.

 Following surgery and as part of your recovery, it will be necessary for you to wear a medical grade compression garment for 6 weeks.
 The compression garment will aid your recovery from the side effects of surgery, including bruising, swelling and general discomfort.
 It will also help to ease some pain as well.

 The garment compresses and flushes potentially harmful body fluids away from the skin.

 2. By minimising bruising by providing compression on small blood vessels and capillaries.

 3. Reducing the possible risk of infection as potentially harmful fluids are not allowed to accumulate.